getCUJO/QoOID/draft-ietf-ippm-qoo.md

 such as Mean Opinion Score (MOS) {{P.800.1}}, but they are not designed to deliver MOS or QoE scores directly.
 QoO measures network service quality, not subjective user experience.

+It is important to note that the QoO framework itself does not define where QoO scores fall on the spectrum between QoS and QoE metrics.
+The position on this spectrum depends primarily on how the ROP and CPUP thresholds are chosen.
+With appropriate threshold selection based on user-acceptance testing and application performance analysis, QoO scores can likely be tuned to be close to (if not identical to) QoE metrics, while still maintaining the objectivity and composability benefits of QoS metrics.

 The remainder of this document explains the detailed requirements, mathematical foundations, and implementation considerations for the QoO framework.